top of page

 Altitude:

-When trekking above 2,500 meters, your body must adjust to the lower levels of oxygen.
-To help with acclimatisation, we have structured the Gokyo Ri via Gokyo Lakes Trek with gradual ascents and dedicated acclimatisation days, such as in Namche Bazaar, allowing your body time to adapt.
-However, even with careful planning, some trekkers may experience symptoms of altitude sickness, which can include headaches, fatigue, shortness of breath, disturbed sleep, nausea, and loss of appetite.
+Trekking above 2,500m requires your body to adapt to reduced oxygen levels.
+This itinerary has been carefully designed with gradual ascents and dedicated acclimatisation days, such as in Namche Bazaar, to support safe adaptation.
+Despite this, some trekkers may experience symptoms of altitude sickness, including headaches, fatigue, nausea, shortness of breath, disturbed sleep, or loss of appetite.

 Visa:

-You can apply online for a visa on arrival up to 15 days in advance of your arrival.
-Using your submission receipt, you then collect and pay for your visa at the airport.
+You may apply online for a visa on arrival up to 15 days before travel.
+Using your receipt, you will collect and pay for the visa at the airport.
+Alternatively, visas can be completed on arrival using airport terminals.
+Payment by card is possible, but cash (preferably USD) is recommended as a backup.

-Overstaying your visa in Nepal is a serious crime and can lead to significant fines or imprisonment.
+Overstaying a visa in Nepal is a serious offence and may result in fines or imprisonment.

 Vaccinations:

-There are no vaccinations required for Nepal.
-However, recommended vaccinations include tetanus, typhoid, hepatitis A, hepatitis B, cholera, Japanese encephalitis, rabies and tuberculosis.
-You will also need a yellow fever vaccination certificate if you’re arriving from a country with risk of yellow fever transmission or transiting for more than 12 hours through a country with risk of yellow fever transmission.
+No vaccinations are mandatory for Nepal.
+However, recommended vaccinations may include tetanus, typhoid, hepatitis A and B, cholera, Japanese encephalitis, rabies, and tuberculosis.
+A yellow fever certificate is required if arriving from or transiting through a country with yellow fever risk.

 Severe Allergies